ylebon/fafo/README.md

 If there is a blood clotting in the brain, an assault with a blow on the head (left side) is the first explanation (was a welcome message in Madagascar, may be).
 An assault that resulted in a little scar (left eyebrow)

 # Coding
+Let's write a command line contacts utility tool written in Python that we will call "Vespa contacts" using Scrum:

+### 1. User story: As a user I want to see all the entries in the Vespa contacts

 # Characters